Omniverse-Web3-Labs/bitcoin-proposals/omni-utxo.md

 #### Data structure of O-TX

-The structure MUST be like this
+The structure is like this

 ```js
 {